blbadger/blbadger.github.io/neural-networks.md

 (x_test2, y_test2) = next(test_data_gen2)
 ```

 Now comes the fun part: assigning a network architecture!
-The Keras `Sequential` model is a straightforward, if relatively limited, class that allows a sequential series of network architectures to be added into one model.
-This does not allow for branching or recurrent architectures, in which case the more flexible functional Keras `tensorflow.keras.Model` should be used.
-Below is an example of the network implemented using `keras.Model`.
+The Keras `Sequential` module is a straightforward, if relatively limited, class that allows a sequential series of network architectures to be added into one model.
+This does not allow for branching or recurrent architectures, in which case the more flexible functional Keras `tensorflow.keras.Model` should be used, and below is an example of the network implemented with this module.
 After some trial and error, the following architecture was found to be effective for the relatively noisy images here.

 For any neural network applied to image data, the input shape must match the image x- and y- dimensions, and the output should be the same as the number of classification options.
 In this case, we are performing a binary classification between two cells, so the output layer of the neural network has 2 neurons and the input is specified by `IMG_HEIGHT, IMG_WIDTH` which in this case is defined above as 256x256.